Separation and Divorce: Spousal Support

 Other information and resources

 Community Legal Education Ontario (CLEO)

 CLEO has a series of family law information resources available online and in print.
-Other topics in the series include child support, child custody, spousal support, and property division.
+Topics in the series include child support, making decisions and spending time with children, spousal support, and property division.

 CLEO's Steps in a Family Law Case has 3 interactive flowcharts that help people understand and work through the family law court process.
 Visit www.familycourt.cleo.on.ca.

 CLEO's Steps to Justice is a website that gives step-by-step information about common legal problems, including family law issues.
 Steps to Justice has practical tools like forms and checklists, and referral information for legal and social services.
 Visit www.stepstojustice.ca.

 CLEO's Family Law Guided Pathways are a series of online interviews that help you fill out the court forms you need for family law matters.
 The pathways ask you questions and then put your answers into the required court forms.
 The pathways are free to use.
 Visit www.stepstojustice.ca/guided-pathways.

 Ontario government family law website